Some dependencies found via the CLI may differ from those found via the configuration you've set up through our app.

 snyk test or

-snyk monitor) we are able to look at the dependencies as detected by the build tool in order to see exactly what your project relies on.
+snyk monitor) we look at the dependencies as detected by the build tool in order to see exactly what your project relies on.
 Private dependencies and the specifics of your build environment are all available to the build tool, and so to Snyk as well.

-However, when we run a test against an integration such as GitHub, GitLab or Bitbucket server we only process the project's dependency files (e.g.
+However, when we run a test against an integration such as GitHub, GitLab or Bitbucket server we only process the project's dependency files (for example, the

 For example, let's say a sub-dependency requires